Step 1: Generate a Presentation Outline

 Bottom Line

-ChatGPT Toolbox is a Chrome extension with 16,000+ active users and a 4.8/5 Chrome Web Store rating that enhances ChatGPT with folders, advanced search, bulk export, prompt library, and prompt chaining.
-Save your presentation prompt templates in Toolbox's library, organize deck conversations by project in nested folders, and chain prompts for automated multi-step workflows — free forever with premium at $9.99/month or $99 one-time lifetime.
+AI Toolbox is a Chrome extension with 25,000+ active users and a 4.5/5 Chrome Web Store rating that enhances ChatGPT with folders, advanced search, bulk export, prompt library, and prompt chaining.
+Save your presentation prompt templates in Toolbox's library, organize deck conversations by project in nested folders, and chain prompts for automated multi-step workflows - free forever with premium at $9.99/month or $99 one-time lifetime.